apsarabalamurugan/AWS-PhotoApp/readme.txt

     Location: By latitude and longitude OR with a city name, along with a radial distance (miles) of how far from the specified location they want to search
         We did this using the geopy Python client as well as using the ST_Geom type in SQL
     Date: Using a start/end date range.
 They have the option to exclude a start or end date if they'd like to.
+3) File sizes must be smaller than 1MB